OptiTronOffical/360DL-Store/README.md

-# Free60 Store
+# Xbox 360 game store (formerly Free60 Store)

 Not affiliated with the [free60 project](https://free60.org)

 ## What is it?

-The free60 store is a piece of homebrew for the Xbox 360 that allows games to be directly downloaded onto the Xbox 360.
+The Xbox 360 game store is a piece of homebrew for the Xbox 360 that allows games to be directly downloaded onto the Xbox 360.

 ## Requirements